-Before we finish, Let us add Country Name and Sales Amount as Data labels to Tableau Funnel Chart.
-To do this, Please drag the Country Name Dimension and Sales Amount from Measures from the respective region to the Text field in Marks Shelf.
+We can. use the Label Shelf to add data labels to an Advanced Funnel Chart.
+So, before we finish the section, let us add Country Name and Sales Amount as Data labels to Tableau Funnel Chart.
+To do this, Please drag the Country Name Dimension and Sales Amount Measure from the respective region to the Text field in Marks Shelf.

 Now you can see the Country and Sales Amount Data Label in the Funnel Chart.

-To format the Data Labels in the Tableau funnel chart, please click on the Text field inside the Marks Shelf.
-Once you click on it, the following window will be displayed.
-Click on the … button beside the Text will open the Edit label window to format the Text.
+Please click on the Text field inside the Marks Shelf to format the Data Labels in the Tableau funnel chart.
+Once you click on it, Click on the … button beside the Text to open the Edit label window to format it.

 Drag and drop the Country Dimension to the Rows shelf.
 Next, add the previously created Negative sales calculated field (Negative Sales) and SalesAmount to the Columns shelf.